USDA-ARS-GBRU/micrompn/README.rst

 Developers of Python Packages
 who need an MPN calculation may want to use MicroMPN's mpn estimation function.
-This is to my knowledge the only python implmentation of MPN estimation in the Python Package Index.
+This is to my knowledge the only python implementation of MPN estimation in the Python Package Index.
 This function is derived from Martine Ferguson and John Ihrie's MPN R package:

 Martine Ferguson and John Ihrie.
 (2019).
 MPN: Most Probable Number and